I want a new place to stash this stuff and allow my linen closet to hold linens again. Crazy town, I know.

 I drilled a pilot hole in the wall and used a screwdriver to screw the wall anchor into the wall.
 Easy!

-Then I used my other shelf hanging BFF, my Craftsman right angle impact driver (get more info about it here) to drive the screw that comes with the wall anchor through the wood cleat and into the wall anchor.
+Then I used my other shelf hanging BFF, my 12 volt impact driver (learn more about it here) to drive the screw that comes with the wall anchor through the wood cleat and into the wall anchor.

 Did you enjoy this post?
 Get more like it by subscribing to the Condo Blues RSS Feed or to Condo Blues by Email.